crpiano/pianolessonszurich.github.io/_services/ratesandpolicies.md

 12. Departures will be announced no later than one month before the end of the lessons.
 13. Lessons are taught in English or Spanish.
 14. The student agrees to follow these policies.
+15. The student gets a follow-up email after the lesson with some lesson notes and tips for practicing.

 If you have any doubt, feel free to contact me.